MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-plan.md

 ## Roles and responsibilities

-The ideal team is comprised of the following members:
+The ideal program team is comprised of the following members:

  * Executive sponsor
  * Program manager